 Say hello & book here: +27 21 556 2824 | firstname.lastname@example.org

-A classic home converted into a restaurant and situated in the heart of Kloof Street, it lights up the city with old-school charm.
+A classic home converted into a restaurant at the heart of Kloof Street, this gem lights up the city with old-school charm.

 Also, try some of their world-class cocktails.
 Porn Star Martini, anyone?

 You’ll find them here: 30 Kloof Street, Gardens